ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

   Assured Forwarding (AF31,AF32,AF33,AF34) {{?RFC2597}} PHB; when the Connection is multiplexed, the guidelines in section 6 of {{?RFC7657}} apply.

-  High Throughput Data: : \[EDITOR'S NOTE: Gorry wants this, but bht has no idea how to implement it beyond DSCP AF1n {{?RFC2597}}.
-Cut, or specity how this is really different from one of the other profiles.]
+  High Throughput Data: : The application expects to send/receive data at the maximum rate allowed by its congestion controller over a relatively long period of time.
+Transport system implementations that map the requested capacity profile onto per-connection DSCP signaling without multiplexing SHOULD assign a DSCP Assured Forwarding (AF11,AF12,AF13,AF14) {{?RFC2597}} PHB per section 4.8 of {{?RFC4594}}.
+When the Connection is multiplexed, the guidelines in section 6 of {{?RFC7657}} apply.

 ### Congestion control {#prop-cc}